-Experience what it is like being a student in the nationally recognized programs in Acting and Musical Theatre at Rider from the safety and comfort of your own home.
-This summer, offered through an online platform, we will provide a personalized experience with a world class training program without ever having to leave your room.
+Experience what it is like being a student in the nationally recognized programs in Acting and Musical Theatre at Rider University.
+This summer we will provide an in-person personalized experience with a world class training program.

-You will thrive as a triple threat performer through focused group video sessions and private one-on-one voice lessons to refine your skills in singing, acting and dancing.
-Directed by Trent Blanton, Associate Professor of Theatre in Westminster College of the Arts of Rider University, you will receive professional theatre training by working with and learning from renowned, distinguished faculty with experience on Broadway and National Tours as well as TV, commercials and film.
+You will thrive as a triple threat performer through focused group and private sessions to refine your skills in singing, acting and dancing.
+Lead by faculty of Rider University, you will receive professional theatre training by working with and learning from renowned, distinguished faculty with experience on Broadway and National Tours as well as TV, commercials and film.
 You’ll experience summer conservatory-esque instruction in a nurturing yet challenging environment.

 - Master classes with special guests

 - Scene study, Song as Text, monologue and audition technique classes

 - Self Taping Techniques for online auditions and college submissions

 - Voice classes with faculty from the Westminster College of Arts